nasa/fmdtools/README.md

 ----
 ## Acknowledgements

-FFERMAT was originally based on the IBFM code written by Matthew McIntire and available at https://github.com/DesignEngrLab/IBFM.
+fmdkit was originally based on the IBFM code written by Matthew McIntire and available at https://github.com/DesignEngrLab/IBFM.